LIFE: HONEY, I'M HOME!

 Photo by Natalee Cocks

-It was a long but short journey, if that makes sense.
+It was a long, but short journey, if that makes sense.
 We did so much, in a short amount of time.
-I have Valentina to thank for so much, I couldn’t have done it this quickly or this affordably by myself.
-Many of the new pieces we ended up purchasing for the house were bought at such affordable prices, we used 80% of our old furniture, but had to buy a lot of new ones because well, we moved from a small 3 bedroom apartment to a 5 bedroom villa.
-The furniture we had no space for or got rid of, we either sold or distributed or called Take My Junk UAE.
+I have Valentina to thank, I couldn’t have done it this quickly or this affordably by myself.
+Many of the new pieces we ended up purchasing for the house were bought at such affordable prices, we used 80% of our old furniture, but had to buy a lot of new ones because well, we moved from a small 3 bedroom apartment to a 4-bedroom villa.
+The furniture we didn’t use, we either sold or gave away or called Take My Junk UAE.

 Of course, there’s also the kitchen, but the kitchen is a story on its own.
 We literally tore down the whole kitchen and built a new one.
 If you enjoyed this insanely long post and are interested to hear the kitchen story, then I’m happy to tell it and show it with images.